 Industry insights on the value of open government data

 Two sources of industry insights on open government data in Australia are covered in this paper.
-The first is the initial survey on companies using government data, a project undertaken by the Department of Communications as part of the Open Data 500 Australia initiative.
+The first is the initial survey on companies using government data, a project undertaken by then Department of Communications as part of the Open Data 500 Australia initiative.
 The other source is the consultations conducted by Deloitte Access Economics with three key industry players for this project—SIRCA, Google, and Lateral Economics (Dr Nicholas Gruen).

 Open Data 500 global network and Australia’s participation

-Open Data 500 is a network of international organisations that aims to look into the usage and impact of open data by, amongst other things, surveying companies that use open government data in their business, with a view of:
+Open Data 500 is a network of international organisations that aims to look into the usage and impact of open data by, amongst other things, surveying companies that use open government data in their business, with a view to:

 providing a basis to measure the value of government-owned data;